ksood82/hw_Assignmen_Fintech1/README.md

 ![this is the image](Interest.png)
 ### Landscape

 Current operates in highly competitive market which has been traditionally has been a monolopy of large financial instituitions.
-In recent times, there has been many established and unicorn fintechs coming up in the space.
+In recent times, there has been many established and unicorn fintechs[^source1] coming up in the space.
 Below are some competitors in the space:
 | Traditional | Fintech |
 | :------- | ----: |
 | Chase | CashApp |